 - Accumulates no more than 2,200 pounds of hazardous waste on site.

 To determine whether you might be considered a CEG, estimate the waste you produce each month and inventory the hazardous waste currently on hand.
 If your business generates less than 220 pounds of hazardous waste per month and stores less than 2,200 pounds on site, you qualify as a CEG.
 If your business generates more than 220 pounds of hazardous waste per month or stores more than 2,200 pounds on site, you must manage your waste according to stricter regulations.
 For more information, call the Agency of Natural Resources, Waste Management Division at 802-241-3888 or visit www.anr.state.vt.us/dec/wastediv/rcra/regs.htmto review the current Regulations (effective October 1, 2004).
+Here is a small quantity generator handbook that you may find helpful.

 What Are Your Disposal Options